Planning and perfecting your Instagram profile picture may seem like a lot of work, but trust us – it pays off.

 However, in the long run, this just means you’ll be switching out your photo more frequently.
 Who has time for that?

-5. DO Take Your Aesthetic and Profession Into Account in Styling
+5. DO Take Your Aesthetic and Profession Into Account

 A picture is worth a thousand words, and your profile picture is your first calling card to new and potential followers.